cs1302uga/cs1302-tutorials/github-setup.md

       ----

-      **ERROR:** If the `push` fails and you instead see `error: src refspec main does not match any` and/or `error: failed to push some refs to ...`, then it's very likely that your local repository is empty.
-If you're following this turorial for the first time, then that means you skipped one or more of the previous three steps.
+      **ERROR?** If the `push` fails and you instead see `error: src refspec main does not match any` and/or `error: failed to push some refs to ...`, then it is very likely that your local repository is empty (i.e., its commit log is empty) -- you can verify this using `git log`.

-      If you're replicating the steps in this tutorial for a new repository, then simply stage and commit some files to the respository's history, then try executing `git push -u origin main` again.
+      * If you're following this turorial for the first time and your commit log is empty, then that means you skipped one or more of the previous three steps.
+Attempt to repeat the steps that you're missing before executing `git push -u origin main` again.
-      ```
+      * If you're replicating the steps in this tutorial for a new repository, then simply stage and commit some files to the respository before executing `git push -u origin main` again.

       ----

    1. Refresh your GitHub page to see the changes to the repository.
 Your repository should